microentropie/IEC60063/README.md

 Installation
 ------------
 Download the ZIP archive (<https://github.com/microentropie/Arduino-Libraries> click on IEC60063.zip then click on the Download button)<br>
-open the Arduino IDE and choose Sketch -> Include Library -> Add .ZIP Library... and select the downloaded file.
+Open the Arduino IDE and choose Sketch -> Include Library -> Add .ZIP Library... and select the downloaded file.

 Code Examples
 -------------